 Conventional smoke detectors often do not detect the small wisps of smoke from cigarettes.
 While this can be convenient if you smoke in the house, it can also be problematic if you wish to prevent people from lighting up in your house, in washrooms or in bedrooms.
 Cigarette smoke detectors are designed specifically to go off when they are exposed to cigarette smoke, making them ideal for high school bathrooms and business wash rooms.

-Cigarette smoke detectors sense things that are specific to cigarette smoke.
+Cigarette smoke detectors and air quality detectors sense things that are specific to cigarette smoke.
 They do not require a certain volume of smoke to go off.
 Cigarette smoke detectors compare clean air standards with those of the environment in which the detector is mounted.
 If the results of the comparison indicate that the air has been polluted with cigarette smoke, then the alarm will sound.

 Cigarette smoke detectors come in a variety of models.
 Some are simply highly refined smoke detectors that can sense very small amounts of smoke even in a large room.
 Others actually sense the ultraviolet light emitted when a match or lighter is used to light the cigarette.